Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 Living in New York City also means having the opportunity to escape the summer heat and hustle and bustle of the city every now and then.
 While some of us enjoy going to the Hamptons my weekends are always filled with amazing trips down the shore.
+A weekend or a day down the shore is one of my favorite things to do in New Jersey.

 You’re not sure if the Jersey Shore is fun?
 Let me share my summer experiences with you and show you that there’s more to this area than the TV Show “Jersey Shore” ever presented.
 There are so many fun things to do at the Jersey Shore, here are my 7 favorites.